Lesbian, Gay, Bisexual, Transgender, Intersex and Queer (LGBTIQ) Community

-This year’s IDAHOBIT will mark 30 years since the World Health Organisation declassified homosexuality as a mental disorder.
+This year’s IDAHOBIT marked 30 years since the World Health Organisation declassified homosexuality as a mental disorder.
 Although the LGBTIQ community has achieved tremendous progress in their struggle to ensure equality for all, IDAHOBIT also marks the important work that still remains, both in Australia and abroad.

 Mayor Jim Memeti with support from other Councillors commemorated the day at the Pride Flag raising ceremony in Harmony Square on Sunday 17 May 2020 to honour of our LGBTIQ communities.
 Council launched its the LGBTIQ Inclusion Statement on this day.
 The Drum Theatre was lit up in rainbow colours to commemorate IDAHOBIT.